PROHEALTH aims at improving competitiveness and sustainability of modern pig and poultry farming in Europe.

 Production diseases compromise health and welfare of pigs and poultry, generating inefficiencies which reduce profitability and product quality, and increase environmental footprint and antibiotic use.

-We have 22 partners from around Europe with expertise in veterinary science and epidemiology, physiology and immunology, genetics, nutrition, socio-economics, welfare and production science of pigs and poultry.
+PROHEALTH involved 22 partners from around Europe with expertise in veterinary science and epidemiology, physiology and immunology, genetics, nutrition, socio-economics, welfare and production science of pigs and poultry.

 @fp7_PROHEALTH demonstrates the relationship between animal health and welfare in pig farms ... https://www.fp7-prohealth.eu/knowledge-platform/newsletter-articles/prohealth-demonstrates-the-relationship-between-animal-health-and-welfare-in-pig-farms/